-This is the first part of a journey through Marble Hornets, a YouTube-based horror mystery series.
+This is the second part of a journey through Marble Hornets, a YouTube-based horror mystery series.
 You can find the introductory post here.

 Let’s get started, shall we?
 As I mentioned in the first post, I’ll be adding commentary to each of the videos, looking at both the unfolding story and the mechanics of the storytelling.
 I won’t be including out-of-game information, or details which have yet to be revealed — I want this account to be as faithful as possible to the experience of watching Marble Hornets as it was released.
 That means that there will be no significant spoilers as you’re reading this account; I would caution you, if this is your first time through Marble Hornets, not to search for any further information about the series online unless your resistance to spoilers is particularly high.
 I believe the series is strong enough that it can be enjoyed more than once, so knowing some of the final outcomes won’t necessarily ruin your enjoyment, but part of the pleasure of a mystery series is being engaged in the unfolding of the plot.